haraja/trec/README.md

 Notice, that files need to be extracted and placed in same folder with py-files

 ## Status
-This project is not finished, and not functional yet Only one hidden layer is initially supported
+This project is not finished, and not functional yet.
+Some implementation details> -Only one hidden layer is initially supported
+-Cost is minimized with gradient descent algorithm -Sigmoid activation function is currently used in all layers & nodes. there is implementation for tanh as well

 ## Ideas during development
 Initially task is to implement machine learning algorithm, using